-- .01 In the case of a Canadian insurer, the appointed actuary should report to the board of directors or to an appropriate committee of the board (audit committee, risk committee, etc.) if they so delegate.
+- .01 In the case of a Canadian insurer, the appointed actuary should report to the board of directors or to their audit committee if they so delegate.
 In the case of a Canadian branch of a foreign insurer, the appointed actuary should report to the chief agent for Canada and may also report to the responsible senior executive in the parent head office.
-[Effective February 22, 2018] - .02 In order to give the insurer's senior management an opportunity to react to the results of the investigation, the actuary would discuss the report with the insurer's senior management in advance of its submission to the board of directors or chief agent for Canada. - .03 The report would be in writing, but an additional oral report that permits questions and discussions is desirable.
-An interpretative report would be more useful than a statistical report.
-The actuary would also consider other reporting such as the ORSA report to ensure, where appropriate, the consistency of messages and/or delivery of consolidated ORSA and financial condition testing results. - .04 The report would be submitted within 12 months following each fiscal year-end.
+[Effective April 15, 2017] - .02 In order to give the insurer's senior management an opportunity to react to the results of the investigation, the actuary would discuss the report with the insurer's senior management in advance of its submission to the board of directors or chief agent for Canada.

+- .03 The report would be in writing, but an additional oral report that permits questions and discussions is desirable.
+An interpretative report would be more useful than a statistical report. - .04 The report would be submitted within 12 months following each fiscal year-end.